 The study concluded that vitamin C should be considered an essential stress management tool.

-Lastly, vitamin C is an essential cofactor needed for your body to synthesize serotonin.
-(35)
+Lastly, vitamin C is an essential cofactor needed to synthesize the mood-boosting neurotransmitters serotonin, dopamine, and norepinephrine.
+(33)

 Vitamin C Food Sources